David Canabarro

-David José Martins, known as David Canabarro (born 22 August 1796, Taquari - died 1867, Santana do Livramento) was a Brazilian general.
+David José Martins (22 August 1796 – 12 April 1867), known as David Canabarro, was a Brazilian general.

 Biography

 Canabarro was born to José Martins Coelho (from Porto Alegre) and Mariana de Jesus Ignacia (from Santa Catarina).

 The surname "Canabarro" came from his grandfather, Manuel Teodósio Ferreira, who received the nickname from Luís Teles da Silva Caminha e Meneses, 5th Marquis of Alegrete, and added it to his own name.

+Canabarro was the great-grandfather of Inah Canabarro Lucas (1908–2025), who was the oldest verified living person in the world at the time of her death.

 Early military career

 Campaigns in the Banda Oriental

 Canabarro began his military career in the first campaign in the Banda Oriental of 1811–1812.
 David, at the age of fifteen, asked his father for permission to take his brother's place.

 Canabarro fought for the forces of noble Dom Diogo de Sousa, the count of Rio Pardo.
 After the campaign he was promoted and returned home, though later he would fight in the second campaign in the Banda Oriental, from 1816 to 1820, that culminated in the annexation of the region as a province by the United Kingdom of Portugal, Brazil and the Algarves under the name of Cisplatina.